 Did you know?

 Some emails can be automated through our integration with Zapier.
-This will allow you to automatically send emails to candidate after they’ve applied, progressed to a certain stage in the pipeline or even if they’ve been disqualified.
+This will allow you to automatically send emails to candidates after they’ve applied, progressed to a certain stage in the pipeline, or even if they’ve been disqualified.

 Interviews and assessments

-During the interview process itself, treat the event like a two-way conversation rather than make the candidate ‘sell’ themselves.
-If a schedule has been communicated beforehand, build in a little extra time before, during and after the event.
-In addition to not making the candidate feel rushed, this can also be used to compile proper notes about how the interview went.
-Take the time to build rapport, as the candidate should be made to feel like they are the most important part of that conversation (which they are), rather than a number.
+During the interview process, treat the conversation as a two-way dialogue rather than expecting the candidate to simply “sell” themselves.
+If a schedule has been communicated in advance, allow a little extra time before, during, and after the interview.
+This helps ensure the candidate does not feel rushed and also gives you time to take thorough notes on how the interview went.
+Take the opportunity to build rapport.
+Candidates should feel like they are the most important part of the conversation, rather than just another number.

-Ask the right questions to assess the candidate’s suitability for the role being offered.
-These should be tied directly to the job’s requirements.
-For example, the questions below would be useful for a Project Management role:
+Ask targeted questions to assess the candidate’s suitability for the role.
+These questions should be directly aligned with the job requirements.
+For example, the following questions would be appropriate for a Project Management role:

 - Have you ever missed a deadline?
 What happened?
-What would you do different next time?
+What would you do differently next time?

-- How do you prioritize work when there are multiple projects going on at the same time?
+- How do you prioritize work when multiple projects are going on at the same time?

 - Give me an example of a time you made a process more efficient.
 How did you do it?

-Give each candidate a level playing field by asking them all the same set of main questions and establishing a system for evaluation responses that is specific to the job.
+Ensure each candidate has a level playing field by asking all applicants the same core questions and establishing a structured evaluation system tailored to the role.
+This promotes fairness and consistency in your hiring decisions.
 Use the Interview Kit or Scorecard function to maintain consistency throughout the interview and assessment stages.
-Our Resources page also has a number of interview question templates that can help you get started.
+Our Resources page also has several interview question templates that can help you get started.

-As before, communication is key to maintaining a positive experience regardless of how the event went.
-Sending a follow up email thanking the candidate for their time and asking for feedback can make them feel like a valued participant in the process.
+As mentioned earlier, communication is key to maintaining a positive candidate experience, regardless of how the interview went.
+Sending a follow-up email to thank the candidate for their time and invite feedback can help them feel valued and respected throughout the process.

 In summary:

-- Use interview its and templates to consistently screen candidates
+- Use interview templates to consistently screen candidates.

 Following up

-To maintain a positive candidate experience, they should never be left hanging without a clear understanding of where they stand in the recruitment process.
-This begins immediately after their application through to onboarding after they’ve been hired.
-It’s always good to over communicate.
+To maintain a positive candidate experience, candidates should never be left uncertain about where they stand in the recruitment process.
+This applies from the moment their application is received through to onboarding after they have been hired.
+Clear and proactive communication is essential, and it is often better to over-communicate than to leave room for doubt.

-For example, candidates are less likely to feel like they’re left out during periods of radio silence if they’ve already been made aware that the selection process can take weeks to complete.
-This also reduces the chance that they will attempt to follow up directly at inappropriate times or lose interest altogether.
+For example, candidates are less likely to feel overlooked during periods of silence if they have already been informed that the selection process may take several weeks.
+Setting expectations early also reduces the likelihood that they will follow up at inappropriate times or lose interest altogether.

 As a general rule, reach out to candidates: